lumeland/lume.land/docs/configuration/config-file.md

 ---
 title: The _config file
-description: How to create a configuration file to customize Lume
+description: How to use the configuration file to customize Lume
 order: 2
 ---

 ${toc}

-The configuration file is a `_config.ts` or `_config.js`, saved in the site's root directory exports a Lume instance.
-If you don't have it yet, [see Installation documentation](../overview/installation.md) to know how to create it.
+The configuration file is the `_config.ts` or `_config.js`, saved in the site's root directory.
+If you don't have it yet,
+[see Installation documentation](../overview/installation.md) to know how to create it.